haruishi43/equilib/README.md

 ## Grid Sampling

-In order to process equirectangular images fast, whether to crop perspective images from the equirectangular image, the library takes advantage from grid sampling techniques.
+To process equirectangular images fast, whether to crop perspective images from the equirectangular image, the library takes advantage of grid sampling techniques.
-There are some sampling techniques already implemented such as `scipy.ndimage.map_coordiantes` and `cv2.remap`.
+Some sampling techniques are already implemented, such as `scipy.ndimage.map_coordiantes` and `cv2.remap`.
-The goal of this project was reduce these dependencies and use `cuda` processing with `pytorch` and `c++` for a faster processing of equirectangular images.
+This project's goal was to reduce these dependencies and use `cuda` and batch processing with `pytorch` and `c++` for a faster processing of equirectangular images.
-There was not many projects online for these purposes.
+There were not many projects online for these purposes.
-In this library we implement varieties of methods using `c++`, `numpy`, and `pytorch`.
+In this library, we implement varieties of methods using `c++`, `numpy`, and `pytorch`.
-This part of the code needs `cuda` acceleration because grid sampling is parallizable.
+This part of the code needs `cuda` acceleration because grid sampling is parallelizable.
 For `c++` and `pytorch`, I tried to take advantage of `cuda`.
 For `numpy`, I implemented `naive` and `faster` approaches for learning purposes.
 Developing _faster_ `c++` and `pytorch` approaches are __WIP__.
+Currently, `sampling_method` defaults to the fastest methods which are named `"default"`.
 See [here](equilib/grid_sample/README.md) for more info on implementations.

 ## Develop:

-Test files for `equilib` is included under `tests`.
+Test files for `equilib` are included under `tests`.

 Running tests:
 ```Bash